-Field observation of work methods was conducted by the Auditors and indicated that three having a and/or five person crew did not make it safer than a two and/or four person crew.
+Field observation of work methods was conducted by the Auditors and indicated that having three а and/or five person crew did not make it safer than a two and/or four person crew.
 This was confirmed by the City's Health and Safety Officer.